Church of Ireland Dioceses & Diocesan Records

 Indexes to marriage licence bonds will generally contain the name of the bride and groom and the year in which the licence was granted - not necessarily the year of marriage nor indeed an indication that a marriage actually took place.
 With relatively common names this of course means you may find many candidates with little to differentiate between them.
 If you know the names of the couple and find them as candidates in the right diocese then you at least know an earliest year of marriage.
 If you cannot find your known couple in these sources, then the most likely explanation is that they married by banns and you would have to try to find the parish register, if it survives.
 If you are searching on a relatively uncommon name, I encourage you to note down every marriage you find for that name in the diocese for later reference - fill a page or several in your notebook and even better, build a simple spreadsheet.
 You may find yourself coming back to these lists later in your research like I did when I had gleaned a bit more information from somewhere else and realised that I had seen that name somewhere before ... a surname used as a middle name in later generations perhaps hinting at a connection to a much earlier marriage of potential grand-parents?

 Indexes to wills may be a little more forthcoming with details in order to differentiate between similar names.
 For example, you may find an occupation given for men and a townland or Dublin address.
 However, be prepared to find nothing more than a name and a year in some diocesan indexes.
-The indexes for the Dublin diocese compiled by the Deputy Record Keeper do make the distinction between there having been a will and a person dying intestate.
-There are also some more esoteric ecclesiastically legal entries recorded in this index according to this list of abbreviations.

 Firstly, and sadly, the actual marriage licence bonds and original wills for this period have largely been lost in the oft reported Four Courts conflagration of 1922.
 What remains are usually official indexes that were made prior to this date or possibly some rare selected transcriptions.
 These can be scant in content but are better than nothing at all.